test-stack/cheese/docs/introduction/checklist.md

 - SDET
 - Testers
 - Programmers
+- Architects
+- DB specialist
 - Product Owner
 - Client

 ## What will be architecture and maintainability of test?

 ## What is the purpose of the test?
-- Type of bugs
+- Was found incident?
+- Is incident defect?

 ## What will be run test?
 - Jenkins
-- CLI scripts
+- CLI scripts ( manual start )
+- Cron
+- JMeter / Smart Meter
+- Other tool based on some hooks

 ## When will be run test?
+- E2E test
+- Regresion test
-- Regresion / Smoke / E2E
+- Smoke test
+- Performance test
+- Load test
+- Stress test

 ## How will be a watch process of the test?

 ## How will be a evaluate results of test?

 ## What will be in the test report?
+- Was found incident?
+- Is incident defect?